-Earlier in November, during China’s largest shopping festival, Singles' Day, Pinduoduo sold more than 400,000 most iPhones, David Liu, the vice president of strategy for the company, told analysts a week ago following its third quarter results.
+During China’s largest shopping festival, Singles' Day, Pinduoduo sold more than 400,000 most iPhones, David Liu, the vice president of strategy for the company, told analysts a week ago following its third quarter results.
 Alibaba set a record on Singles' Day with gross merchandise volume (GMV) reaching $38.4 billion, while JD.com beat its last year totals, posting $29.2 billion in sales.

 Just yesterday, Alibaba said it would raise an additional $1.7 billion after the underwriters on its initial public offering in Hong Kong last week have fully exercised the over-allotment option.